aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/what-s-new-in-aspose-words-for-python-net/_index.md

 * A new [date_time_utc](https://reference.aspose.com/words/python-net/aspose.words/comment/date_time_utc/) property has been added – this provides a more precise timestamp for comments, improving organization and traceability. <sup>24.6</sup>
 * The datetime format is now automatically detected for seamless export to XLSX format. <sup>24.7</sup>
 * The public property [is_protected](https://reference.aspose.com/words/python-net/aspose.words.vba/vbaproject/is_protected/), which allows you to verify whether a VBA project is protected, has been added. <sup>24.7</sup>
-* Font information has been expanded with the EmbeddingLicensingRights property added to the FontInfo and PhysicalFontInfo classes. <sup>24.8</sup>
+* Font information has been expanded with the **embedding_licensing_rights** property added to the [FontInfo](https://reference.aspose.com/words/python-net/aspose.words.fonts/fontinfo/) and [PhysicalFontInfo](https://reference.aspose.com/words/python-net/aspose.words.fonts/physicalfontinfo/) classes. <sup>24.8</sup>
 * A way to efficiently clear section headers and footers while preserving watermarks has been added to more accurately work with document structure.
-To clear section headers and footers, use the new public method ClearHeadersFooters. <sup>24.8</sup>
+To clear section headers and footers, use the new public method [clear_headers_footers](https://reference.aspose.com/words/python-net/aspose.words/section/clear_headers_footers/#default). <sup>24.8</sup>
-* Digital signing of XPS documents using XpsSaveOptions has been enabled – a new property DigitalSignatureDetails has been added for this purpose. <sup>24.8</sup>
+* Digital signing of XPS documents using [XpsSaveOptions](https://reference.aspose.com/words/python-net/aspose.words.saving/xpssaveoptions/) has been enabled – a new property [digital_signature_details](https://reference.aspose.com/words/python-net/aspose.words.saving/xpssaveoptions/digital_signature_details/) has been added for this purpose. <sup>24.8</sup>

 {{% alert color="primary" %}}